Why 1 Serpent is Better Than 100

 The Netziv in his commentary HaEmek Davar explains the nature of sorcery.
 After its affect wears off, the object returns to its natural state.
 The Egyptian’s operated with the power of sorcery, so their crocodiles turned back into inanimate staffs.

-Aharon’s staff had turned into a crocodile.
+Aaron’s staff had turned into a crocodile.
 But not via the power of sorcery but via the power of Hashem to transform the natural world.
 It also turned back into a staff, but it was still animated and able to swallow the Egyptian staffs.

 This is the key point in the whole demonstration.
-Now it is up to Paro.
+Now it is up to Pharaoh.
 Does he accept that what he just saw could only come from Hashem, God who controls nature.
 Or, does he say, “Yeah, that was good.
 Their sorcery is just that much better than ours.”

 Make It Personal